paulhibbitts/demo-cmpt-363/pages/02.192/presentations/course-overview/presentation.md

 ---

 # Course Outline as Questions

 * What is usability and user experience design?
 * What does a holistic user experience design process look like?
+* How to understand and communicate people’s needs and behaviors?
+* How to explore and communicate possible design solutions?
 * How to make more strategic design decisions?
-* How to explore and communicate possible design solutions?
+* How to bridge the gap between the problem space and design space?
+* What are the essentials of effective visual communication?
+* How to design for mobile and multi-device usage?
 * How to conduct a usability inspection?
 * How to plan, conduct, and summarize usability tests?
-* How to design for mobile and multi-device usage?
-* How to understand and communicate people’s needs and behaviors?
-* How to design products for how people think, learn and feel?
-* What are the essentials of effective visual communication?

 ---